-I am currently a Ph.D. candidate in the department of political science at the Massachusetts Institute of Technology and a graduate student affiliate of the MIT Political Methodology Lab.
+I am currently an Assistant Professor of Politics at Cornell College in Mount Vernon, Iowa.
+I received my Ph.D. in 2019 from the department of political science at the Massachusetts Institute of Technology where I was a graduate student affiliate of the MIT Political Methodology Lab.
 I study American politics, focusing on state politics, political messaging, public opinion, and quantitative methodology.

 Overall, my research addresses the relevance and consequences of a federal system when it comes to state politics and political behavior.
 This question is increasingly important as we are faced with evidence that state political idiosyncrasies are disappearing.